 Promp ts State has no update to report (place an X) State response 12.
 SUD demonstration evaluation update 12.1 Narrative information 12.1.1 Provide updates on SUD evaluation work and timeline.
 The appropriate content will depend on when this monitoring report is due to CMS and the timing for the demonstration.
 There are specific requirements per 42 Code of Federal Regulations (CFR) § 431.428a(10) for annual [monitoring] reports.
 See Monitoring Report Instructions for more details.
-DMAS has contracted with Virginia Commonwealth University for the independent evaluation.
-Deliverables are on target.
+DMAS has contracted with Virginia Commonwealth University (VCU) for the independent evaluation and is on target with all deliverables.
 12.1.2 Provide status updates on deliverables related to the demonstration evaluation and indicate whether the expected timelines are being met and/or if there are any real or anticipated barriers in achieving the goals and timeframes agreed to in the STCs.
-No anticipated barriers to meet the reporting deadlines.
+No anticipated barriers to meet the reporting deadlines approved by CMS.
 12.1.3 List anticipated evaluation-related deliverables related to this demonstration and their due dates.
-The midpoint assessment has been extended and is currently pending CY2021 annual metrics to be completed.
+DMAS is planning to submit an extension application for the SUD component of the current 1115 demonstration that is scheduled to expire December 31, 2024, and request to continue the ARTS benefit and Former Foster Care Youth benefit, and sunset the High Needs Supports waiver as DMAS did not receive appropriations to implement this component of the waiver.

 Promp ts State has no update to report (place an X) State response 13.
-Other SUD demonstration reporting (prace an 11) State response 13.1 General reporting requirements 13.1.1 The state reports changes in its implementation of the demonstration that might necessitate a change to approved STCs, implementation plan, or monitoring protocol.
+Other SUD demonstration reporting 13.1 General reporting requirements 13.1.1 The state reports changes in its implementation of the demonstration that might necessitate a change to approved STCs, implementation plan, or monitoring protocol.
 X 13.1.2 The state anticipates the need to make future changes to the STCs, implementation plan, or monitoring protocol, based on expected or upcoming implementation changes.
 X 13.1.3 Compared to the demonstration design and operational details, the state expects to make the following changes to: 13.1.3.a The schedule for completing and submitting monitoring reports X 13.1.3.b The content or completeness of submitted monitoring reports and/or future monitoring reports X 13.1.4 The state identified real or anticipated issues submitting timely post-approval demonstration deliverables, including a plan for remediation.
 X 13.1.5 Provide updates on the results of beneficiary satisfaction surveys, if conducted during the reporting year, including updates on grievances and appeals from beneficiaries, per 42 CFR § 431.428(a)5.
 See Part A for updates on Grievances and Appeals numbers.
-Virginia Commonwealth University is finalizing the member survey and developing a report for DMAS that will be finalized the next reporting period.
+Virginia Commonwealth University finalized the member survey report and results are included.
+The comprehensive report has been shared with CMS.

-Promp ts State has no update to report (place an X) State response 13.2 Post-award public forum 13.2.2 If applicable within the timing of the demonstration, provide a summary of the annual post-award public forum held pursuant to 42 CFR § 431.420(c) indicating any resulting action items or issues.
+Prompts State has no update to report (place an X) State response 13.2 Post-award public forum 13.2.2 If applicable within the timing of the demonstration, provide a summary of the annual post-award public forum held pursuant to 42 CFR § 431.420(c) indicating any resulting action items or issues.
 A summary of the post-award public forum must be included here for the period during which the forum was held and in the annual monitoring report.
 X